FAQ Questions (General)

 How do I become an AHA Instructor?

-Please visit www.heart.org/instructor for information on becoming an Instructor and for Instructor resources.
+Visit the AHA Instructors page to learn about becoming an Instructor and for Instructor resources.

 What is the minimum age to teach a CPR, first aid or advanced cardiovascular care course?